ccoton/MFlow/README.md

 	Generic:

-		IsEqual,
-		IsNotEqual,
-		IsRequired,
-        	Any - Not supported in Xml/Vml,
+		IsEqual - C# Api is generic but only supports string validation in Xml/Vml, IsNotEqual - C# Api is generic but only supports string validation in Xml/Vml, IsRequired - C# Api is generic but only supports string validation in Xml/Vml, IsNotNull - C# Api is generic but only supports string validation in Xml/Vml, Any - Not supported in Xml/Vml,
 		None - Not supported in Xml/Vml,

 	Strings: